 Enduro is one of the fastest growing disciplines in mountain biking.
 The jumps are more challenging, the drops are bigger, and the trails are more likely to be black level.

-Enduro bikes are designed to take the rider uphill, but then shine on descents.
-Look for a bike with 140-170 mm of suspension travel front and rear, a 'dropper (height adjustable) seat post and tyres of 2.3in width or larger.
+Enduro bikes are designed to take the rider uphill but still shine on descents.
+Look for a bike with 150-180 mm of suspension travel front and rear, a 'dropper (height adjustable) seat post and tyres of 2.3in width or larger.
 The headtube angle will be slacker than that of trail bikes, but slightly steeper than downhill bikes so that the trek back up with mountain is more manageable.

 Gravity / Downhill

-For this type of riding you’re looking at a bike designed for the descents and little more.
-Look for a bike with front and rear suspension travel between 170 - 210mm, a long wheelbase for high speed stability, secure hydraulic disc brakes and tyres at around 2.5in in width.
+For this type of riding, you’re looking at a bike designed for the descents and little more.
+Look for a bike with front and rear suspension travel between 170 - 210mm, a long wheelbase for high-speed stability and tyres at around 2.5in in width.
 Gears don't matter as much, with the top pro's typically racing with just seven.
 27.5in wheels have overtaken 26in as the new standard for this type of bike.
 The head tube angle for downhill bikes is the slackest of all mountain bikes, at about 62-65-degrees, to account for the high speed and stability required.

 Don't forget to budget for body protection when doing this type of mountain biking.
-A moto-style full face helmet, goggles, and knee protection are typically sound investments.
+A moto-style full face helmet, goggles, and knee protection are typically minimum investments.

-So now that you know what type of mountain bikes there are to choose from, paired with what type of wheel size will suit you, it's time to find out what kind of price range you're looking at to get the perfect bike for you.
+So now that you know what type of mountain bikes there are to choose from, paired with what type of wheel size will suit you, it's time to find out what kind of budget will get the perfect bike for you.

 Mountain bikes start at as little as AU$300 and can extend to over AU$10,000 for all the bells and whistles.
-Regardless of your price range you can pick up a great bike that will serve your purpose.
 Spending more money on a bike will typically (but not always) result in a reduction of weight, better suspension, improved shift quality, increased durability and greater comfort.

 The materials of the bike's frame and fork will change as the price increases, typically moving from steel to aluminium to carbon fibre.
-Groupsets will have a similar progression starting with low grade alloys, then progressing to higher grade allows, then a mix of the highest grade alloys, carbon fibre and titanium.
-Wheelsets follow a similar path from aluminium to carbon fibre.
-Due to additional moving parts and technology required, suspension systems increase the price of a bike, dual-suspension bikes with large amounts of travel generally the most expensive.
+Groupsets will have a similar progression, as will wheelsets which follow a similar path from aluminium to carbon fibre.
+Due to additional moving parts and technology required, suspension systems increase the price of a bike, dual-suspension bikes with large amounts of travel are generally the most expensive.

 Below is a summary of what you can expect within a set budget.

 This price range is targeted at recreational riders, families and beginner riders.
-Often the term 'mountain bike' is a descriptor of the bike's aesthetic, and so a bike of this price may not actually be designed for off-road use at all.
+Often the term 'mountain bike' is a descriptor of the bike's aesthetic.
 At most, bikes of this price are capable of tackling smoother, well maintained dirt trails.
 The frame is likely to be made from aluminium or steel and highly durable, but it's the parts that are likely not up to the task.

 Although dual-suspension mountain bikes are available at this price it's best to steer clear of them in favour for a hardtail or rigid bike.
-Suspension systems are highly complicated and require quality components to work effectively, be durable and reliable, and that's too much to ask for under AU$600.
-Any dual-suspension mountain bikes under AU$600 are likely to be much heavier than a hardtail or rigid option, and unless you're planning on hitting some heavy trails, they will do a good enough job.
+Suspension systems are highly complicated and require quality components to work reliably and effectively, too much to ask for under AU$600.
+Any dual-suspension mountain bikes under AU$600 are likely to be much heavier than a hardtail or rigid option and not reliable for off-road use.

 Cable rim and disc brakes are both an option here, disc brakes the preferred option as they perform better in wet.
 It is unlikely to find hydraulic disc brakes at this price, they typically become available in the next price bracket.